In a few seconds, you’re going to see a popup appear on the bottom right of your screen.

 This allows you to display a slim-ish bar either on the top (or bottom) of your page.

-I know many bloggers who have had success with this and while I have not yet tried it myself, I am sure it can work incredibly well for whatever it is you want to use it for.
+I know many bloggers who have had success with this and while I have not yet tried it myself, I am sure it can work incredibly well for whatever you want to use it for.

 A Modal Pop Up: